 Strength and Conditioning

-Strength and Conditioning is an exercise science practice aimed mainly at improving athletic performance.
+Strength and Conditioning is an exercise science practice aimed at improving athletic performance.

 It works on two fundamental pillars.

-The first is to enhance physical performance in the way of strength, power, endurance, and agility.
+The first is to enhance physical performance through strength, power, endurance, and agility.

-The second is to reduce the risk, rate, and severity of injury in the way of flexibility, balance, and durability.
+The second is to reduce injury risk, rate, and severity through flexibility, balance, and durability.

 While strength and conditioning can be applied to general population groups, it’s more commonly applied to those with significant athletic or sporting goals on both an amateur and professional level.